 All National Candidates recommended for National Promotion will be sent a Letter of Congratulation by the NOC along with a National Referee's Crest (invoice for the cost of the crest will be sent to the ROC).
-The promotion will be effective as of July 1st of each year.
+The promotion will be effective as of the date of the ROC meeting in that year.